Do you know?

 At Silverskills, we believe in recognizing & rewarding our employees.

 • Our Recognition and Rewards (R&R) Program is a comprehensive initiative designed to celebrate and appreciate the hard work, dedication, and achievements of our employees.
 Through quarterly and annually held recognition ceremonies, we highlight outstanding performance, innovation, and contributions made by individuals within the organisation.
+Last year, we revamped it to include the following:

 • R&R winners enjoy informal catch-up sessions with leaders to exchange thoughts and ideas.